kareemkibue/k2-react-utils/README.md

 *Usage*
 ```
-import * as React from 'react'; // TypeScript syntax
+import * as React from 'react'; // standard TypeScript syntax
 import { connect } from 'k2-react-utils';
 import { IAppState, ILocale } from 'models'; // your local store, aliased